Azure/Industrial-IoT/README.md

 ### Deploy Azure Services

-Follow the instructions [here](https://github.com/Azure/azure-iiot-services) to deploy all required services and retrieve the module configuration information, in particular the value for the `PCS_IOTHUB_CONNSTRING` environment variable, which will be needed later on.
+Follow the instructions [here](https://github.com/Azure/azure-iiot-services) to deploy all required services for local development.
+Copy the resulting `.env` file into this repository's root (or into the parent folder).

-## Build and Run

 ### Building and running locally using Docker (Quick start mode)